-Think back to the reason you jumped on the fitness wagon.
-Your Why for doing it.
+Think back to the reason you jumped on the fitness wagon, your “Why” for doing it.
 If you haven’t done it already, write it down.
-Read it out loud 3 times.
-Post it on your bathroom mirror.
+And read it out loud 3 times.
+Or post it on your bathroom mirror.
 Sometimes we forget, so put it somewhere where you know you’ll see it frequently to get that extra reinforcement.

 4. Call In Reinforcements